OEWD's Nonprofit Resiliency Fund

 Supporting organizations that clearly address how the proposed project will contribute to improved financial performance or programmatic performance related to an ongoing workforce and economic development strategy.
 The organization should also address the urgency/need for the proposed service.

-All applications are due on Wednesday, February 28th at 5:00 pm.
+The application deadline has passed.
 Late applications will not be accepted.
 Award notifications are anticipated in late March (target: March 26, 2018).

 If the City is unable to negotiate a satisfactory agreement with the winning applicant(s), the City may terminate negotiations with that applicant and proceed to negotiate with other qualified applicants in the order of their ranking in the evaluation process.
 This process may be repeated until a satisfactory grant agreement has been reached.